grpc/proposal/L63-core-call-credentials-debug-string.md

 This means that the debug string for this struct would need to be a concatenation of the CallCredentials this class composes.
 Also since any of the items in the list could be a Composite Call Credential, we would need to recurse through them and concatenate it with the parent’s debug string.
-Since this could be unbounded and would lead to multiple memory allocations and the pain of concatenating and passing strings.
+There was a concern of this being unbounded but that issue would be an underlying problem of Composite credentials itself, as long as the Composite credentials are within memory bounds the complete debug string should be fine as well.

 ### Tests
 We will need to add end2end tests for all of the above credential types.